15 July 2025

 Pre-Money Valuation = Post-Money Valuation – Investment Amount

-The above startup valuation methods are used based on the market potential, team, product, and business stage.
+The above valuation of a company methods are used based on the market potential, team, product, and business stage.
+Equidam will help you find out within minutes.

 The valuation of a company is a crucial step to making informed financial and investment decisions.
-Whether you are an entrepreneur and seeking funding or an investor evaluating opportunities, you should know how to calculate valuation.
+Whether you are an entrepreneur and seeking funding or an investor evaluating opportunities, you should know how to calculate valuation of a company.
 Actually, there is no perfect method, the best method depends on the context, industry, and purpose of valuation.

 Knowing what is valuation analysis and applying appropriate techniques to assess your company’s true worth.
 So, start analyzing company valuations like a pro with Navia’s expert insights.